Jules Lewis Gibson

 Media maven Jules Lewis Gibson is a passionate woman with an unmatched vision for success.
-Her life history to date has been an impressive one—from her days studying art history in New Orleans to starting her own marketing company at 26 or residing in the South Of France as well as owning one of the most popular nightclubs in Buckhead, Atlanta, Gibson has worn many hats and with a great deal of style.
-With a power packed background in marketing and advertising, the publisher and mom of two discusses her journey, her accomplishments and what it takes to be a successful woman in business.
+Her life history to date has been an impressive one—from her days studying art history and photography in New Orleans to starting her own marketing company at 26, or residing in the south of France as well as owning one of the most popular nightclubs in Buckhead, Atlanta, and running an arts nonprofit while selling 30 million dollars in luxury real estate in two years.
+Gibson has worn many hats and with a great deal of style.
+With a power-packed background, the publisher and mom of two discusses her journey, her accomplishments and what it takes to be a successful woman in business.

 My senior year at Tulane University, I dreamed of being a curator of a museum.
-During an internship at the Contemporary Arts Museum in New Orleans, I was placed in the public relations and marketing department where I found my niche.
-I worked at an auction house in Atlanta after graduation which lead to a job as the director of a gallery with an interesting array of clients from the Royal Family of Japan to Elton John.
+During an internship at the Contemporary Arts Museum in New Orleans, I was placed in the public relations and marketing department, where I found my niche.
+The experience shifted my interest out of the museum industry.
+I realized that shuffling around the artwork of dead people wasn’t as exciting as I had imagined.
+So after graduation, I worked at an auction house in Atlanta which quickly led to a job as the director of a gallery with an interesting array of clients, from the Royal Family of Japan to Elton John.

-But, my first big job was the director of marketing for a one of the largest high-end furniture retailers in the country.
-I’ll never forget, on my interview, the owner of the company who was a woman said, “I know you’re not qualified for this job, but there is something about you that’s special.
-I might be wrong, but I’m going to give you a chance.”
+Back home in Atlanta, I applied for my dream job at the time, which was the director of marketing for one of the largest high-end furniture retailers in the country.
+I’ll never forget, on my interview, the owner of the company who was a woman said, “I know you’re not qualified for this job, but there’s something special about you.
+I might be wrong, I’ve been wrong before, but I’m going to give you a chance.”
 I was so grateful to her for believing in me, I was determined to prove her right.

 Mrs. Flack then started a wholesale home accents company, sold through Drexel Heritage Furnishings.
-After I created a phenomenally successful advertising campaign for her launch, I had several retailers asking for my assistance and some New York agency guys calling on me.
-I passed on the ticket to New York to start my own marketing and advertising agency specializing in the luxury market.
-Within a couple of month, I had clients from Boston to Palm Beach.
+After I created a phenomenally successful advertising campaign for her launch, I had several retailers across the country asking for my assistance and some New York agency guys calling on me.
+I passed on the ticket to New York to start my own marketing and advertising agency specializing in the luxury home market.
+Within a couple of months, at the age of 26, I had clients from Boston to Palm Beach.